By Rod Gilmour in Amsterdam

 Second half goals from Robert Kemperman, Mink van der Weerden and a Mirco Pruijser double finished the frenzy as Holland retained their title in thrilling style with a whirlwind-like 4-2 victory here.

-Belgium had been two goals up inside 30 minutes.
 After a fourth place in Rio, this wasn’t on the cards in front of an expectant nation and nearly 24 hours after the women’s success.

 But Belgium, looking for their first major championship success, were worthy leaders.